Clive Palmer: Other activities

 In June 2002, Palmer was appointed adjunct professor of business at Deakin University's Faculty of Business and Law, a role he held until 2006.
 During that time, he delivered a series of lectures as part of Deakin's MBA residential programs.
 In 2008, Palmer was appointed adjunct professor of management at Bond University on the Gold Coast.

-In December 2012, Palmer was appointed joint secretary general of the World Leadership Alliance, a new democracy-promoting council that included former US president Bill Clinton and Myanmar's opposition leader Aung San Suu Kyi.
+In December 2012, Palmer was appointed joint secretary general of the World Leadership Alliance, a democracy-promoting council that included former US president Bill Clinton and Myanmar's opposition leader Aung San Suu Kyi.
 Palmer was named president of the alliance's business chapter, the World Economic Council.

 In December 2012, on Christmas Day, Palmer hosted a buffet lunch for 650 disadvantaged people, mostly children and their families.

 In July 2013, Palmer was referred to in an iPhone application as making light of Australian Prime Minister Julia Gillard by having sandwiches thrown at her.
 News Corp Australia publications were critical of the app, calling it sexist, while referring to his weight in an opinion poll with an option saying "We should have one for big Clive Palmer".

 On 4 March 2012, Palmer was named, amid controversy, as a National Living Treasure by the New South Wales Branch of the National Trust of Australia.
+The Australian reported that workers at his nickel refinery were encouraged to vote for him.

 In 2015, Palmer donated a house, car and food to victims of a house fire in Beenleigh that saw their son tragically lose his life.

 Palmer has been a regular poster of memes on his official Facebook page.
 The memes often have nonsensical or ironic undertones, and contain reoccurring themes – such as Rupert Murdoch's control of the media in Australia, contrasting himself with other political figures such as Prime Minister Malcolm Turnbull, or paying homage to Tim Tam packets and his pet "Grog Dog".
 Palmer was once required to provide an affidavit explaining a tweet sent out during a hearing on 1 December 2017.

 In September 2019, Palmer threatened to sue internet comedian Jordan Shanks for $500,000 for defamation relating to a YouTube video posted before the May 2019 election.
-The video created by Shanks called Palmer a "dense Humpty Dumpty" and a profane nickname that stated Palmer was a 'Fatty McF*ckhead'.
+The video created by Shanks called Palmer a "dense Humpty Dumpty" and a profane nickname that stated Palmer was a "Fatty McFuckhead".
 Shanks responded that he had not defamed Palmer and being required to prove his claims in court would not help Palmer.

+In September 2023, the Federal Court dismissed a claim against the Australian Electoral Commission by Palmer and United Australia senator Ralph Babet that the ballot paper planned for the forthcoming constitutional referendum on an Indigenous Voice was unacceptably flawed, although that design had been used for referendums over several decades.